ultralytics/ultralytics/docs/en/datasets/segment/carparts-seg.md

 The [Roboflow](https://roboflow.com/) Carparts Segmentation Dataset is a curated collection of images and videos designed for computer vision applications, specifically focusing on segmentation tasks related to car parts.
 This dataset provides a diverse set of visuals captured from multiple perspectives, offering valuable annotated examples for training and testing segmentation models.

-Whether you're working on automotive research, developing AI solutions for vehicle maintenance, or exploring computer vision applications, the CarParts Segmentation Dataset serves as a valuable resource for enhancing accuracy and efficiency in your projects.
+Whether you're working on automotive research, developing AI solutions for vehicle maintenance, or exploring computer vision applications, the Carparts Segmentation Dataset serves as a valuable resource for enhancing accuracy and efficiency in your projects.

 ## Dataset Structure